Home reports in Scotland

 Once the offers are in, the seller will then choose the offer they want to accept.
-If yours is the successful bid, you'll be legally bound by the terms of your offer from this point.

 No money is paid at this stage unless it’s a new-build property, in which case a deposit may be required.

-Conveyancing for buyers in Scotland
+Conveyancing in Scotland for buyers

-- Explain the home report to you
+- explain the home report to you;

-- Put together your offer with you
+- put together your offer with you; and

-- Submit your offer to the seller's solicitor
+- submit your offer to the seller's solicitor.

 On the date of entry that’s agreed in the contract, you'll pay the whole of the purchase price in exchange for the keys to the property.
 This point is known as 'settlement'.